fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * Install and run it
 * It will then do a system check - here is where you will need your admin privileges!
     * It will check only one monitor is active
     * It will then check for programs that should not be running, some of which may be operating system services.
 You have to stop all these things and keep re-running the check until it is happy.
-This includes, but is not limited to
+It will offer to terminate them for you, however it is recommended you stop them yourself using recommended methods to shut down programs and services.
+PSI software will force-terminate which may crash your machine.
+Programs include, but are not limited to
         * Any foreground process other than the PSI software.
 This includes programs that may be running in the system tray (Windows)
         * Hypervisor services
         * Cloud Drive applications (GoogleDrive, OneDrive etc.)